Mission To The Moon

 How We're Getting There

 The Electron launch vehicle is CAPSTONE’s ride to space.
-Launching since 2017, Electron rockets have delivered more than 50 satellites to orbit with a mission success rate of 100% for our customers.
+Launching since 2017, Electron rockets have delivered more than 50 satellites to orbit on time and on target.
 Electron will provide the Photon Lunar spacecraft bus and CAPSTONE CubeSat with the initial ride to low Earth orbit.

 Once Electron reaches low Earth orbit, our Photon Lunar spacecraft takes the reigns to put CAPSTONE into Lunar orbit.

 A reliable spacecraft bus is at the core of successful space missions.
 It’s the lifeline for payloads, providing power, propulsion, communications, pointing and more.